herd/herdtools7/asllib/menhir2bnfc/README.md

 ## Usage with AslRef

-To build and run this script in `aslref` make sure you have `ppxlib` installed.
+To build and run this script make sure you have `ppxlib` and `bnfc` (https://github.com/BNFC/bnfc) installed.

 Then from the `herdtools7` root directory you can run the following:
 ```
 make
+dune build asllib/menhir2bnfc
 # Note: The following command succeds with errors related to type inference.
 # Since we don't care about the backend this is not relevant.
 menhir --cmly --base Parser asllib/Parser.mly asllib/Tokens.mly